secretstartups/handbook/people-group/learning-and-development/emotional-intelligence/social-styles/index.html.md

 ### The four styles

 There are four styles related to the SOCIAL STYLE model.
-Each style represents a particular pattern of actions that others can observe and agree upon for describing one's behavior.
+Each style represents a particular pattern of actions that others can potentially observe and agree upon for describing one's behavior.

 *  Driving: strong willed and more emotionally controlled
 *  Expressive: outgoing and energizing
 *  Amiable: easy going and supportive
 *  Analytical: serious and more exacting

 **The SOCIAL STYLES Model&trade;** below categorizes the four unique styles: **Analytical**, **Driver**, **Expressive**, and **Amiable**.
-Team members can identify what style they are and adapt their approaches and communication style accordingly to their team.
+Team members can identify what style they may be classified as and adapt their approaches and communication style accordingly to their team.

 <figure class="video_container">
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSs8mxLteOjZq5_DfZgSum4R138_GzW5XPXi7lqZlxiUyrHpNMxl_FFIgKBRCWpEFsVtaV8R-2z2ogk/embed?start=false&loop=false&delayms=60000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 </figure>

-## The four styles and how to handle
+## The four styles and how to apply the model

 <details>
 <summary>The Driving Style</summary>

-  Team members that are classified as Drivers are action oriented that prefer fast-paced and structured environments.
+  Team members that may be classified as Drivers may be action oriented that prefer fast-paced and structured environments.

   <b>Characteristics of a Driver:</b>
   <ul>